 The 192nd Tank Battalion had just taken part in maneuvers in Louisiana and was sent to Camp Polk, Louisiana, instead of returning to Ft.
 Knox as expected.
-None of the members of the battalion had any idea why they were being held there.
+None of the original members of the battalion had any idea why they were being held there.
 On the side of a hill, the battalion was informed that they were being sent overseas.
-Those members of the battalion who were 29 years old or older were given the opportunity to resign from federal service.
-It was at that time that Kitch joined the 192nd and assigned to A Company.
-It is not known if he volunteered or had his name drawn from a hat.
+Those members of the battalion who were 29 years old or older, who had been married when their National Guard companies had been federalized, or whose enlistments were within months of ending, were given the opportunity to resign from federal service.
+It was at that time that Kitch either volunteered or had his name drawn from a hat to join the 192nd.
+He was assigned to A Company.

 The battalion’s new tanks came from the 753rd and the 3rd Armor Division and were loaded onto flat cars, on different trains.
 The soldiers also put cosmoline on anything that they thought would rust.
 At 8:30 A.M. on October 20, over different train routes, the companies were sent to San Francisco, California.
 Most of the soldiers of each company rode on one train that was followed by a second train that carried the company’s tanks.
 At the end of the second train was a boxcar followed by a passenger car that carried some soldiers.
 A Company took the southern route through Texas, New Mexico, and Arizona to Ft.
 Mason in San Francisco.
 When they arrived, they were ferried, by the U.S.A.T.
 General Frank M. Coxe, to Ft.
 McDowell on Angel Island where the battalion’s medical detachment gave them physicals.
 Some men with minor medical conditions were held back and scheduled to rejoin the battalion at a later date, while other men were simply replaced.